 b.
 Members at any official business meeting that has achieved a quorum may propose Amendments to these Bylaws.

 Should such a resolution pass, a vote shall be held on the proposed amendment(s) in accordance with the other provisions of this Article and the OPPM within ninety (90) days of the meeting.

 c.
-Any proposed amendment, prior to presentation to the Active Membership, shall be reviewed by the Corporation’s legal counsel to ensure such amendment does not otherwise jeopardize the Corporation’s legal and/or tax status.
+Any proposed amendment, prior to presentation to the Full Membership, shall be reviewed by the Corporation’s legal counsel to ensure such amendment does not otherwise jeopardize the Corporation’s legal and/or tax status.

 2. Amendment by Board of Directors

 a.
 Bylaws containing a typographical or other nonsubstantive error may be corrected to eliminate the error by a majority vote of the Board of Directors.

 Page updated: July 2020